 Information for additional governmental funds is aggregated and reported as non-major governmental funds on the balance sheet, and the statement of revenues, expenditures and changes in fund balances.
 Further detail by fund is reported as part of the required supplementary information section of this report.
-Included in the District's non-major governmental funds are the food service fund, the designated purpose grants fund, the activity fund, and the capital projects fund.
+Included in the District's non-major governmental funds are the food service fund, designated purpose grants fund, pupil activity fund, other activity fund, debt service fund, and capital projects fund.

 The food service fund is used to account for all financial activities associated with the school breakfast and lunch programs.
 Revenues come primarily from charges for meals, state matching funds, and reimbursements under the Federal Child Nutrition Act.
-Revenues during the year were \$392,244; in addition, there were transfers from the general fund totaling \$150,000 to supplement revenues.
-Net position decreased by \$10,573 during the year to \$78,652.
+Revenues during the year were \$342,006; in addition, there were transfers from the general fund totaling \$150,000 to supplement revenues.
+Net position decreased by \$28,324 during the year to \$50,328.

 The governmental designated purpose grants fund maintains separate accounts for each federal, state, and local grant funded program.
 Grant funds are awarded for a specific use as defined in the grant application and can only be used for the purposes for which they were granted, primarily to improve student achievement.
-The District received \$208,690 in grants revenue during the year.
+The District received \$114,542 in grants revenue during the year.

-The activity fund accounts for salaries and benefits for activity sponsors, athletic coaches, game staff, athletic and safety equipment, and game expenses (including travel to out-of-town events and officials for home games).
-Revenues from gate receipts, season tickets, and fund raising amounted to \$117,976 during the year.
-An operating transfer from the General Fund in the amount of \$600,000 provided the bulk of funds required to run the various programs.
-Ending fund balance increased by \$16,780 during the year to \$87,042.
+The pupil activity fund accounts for salaries and benefits for activity sponsors, athletic coaches, game staff, athletic and safety equipment, and game expenses (including travel to out-of-town events and officials for home games).
+Revenues from gate receipts, season tickets, and fund raising amounted to \$109,156 during the year.
+An operating transfer from the General Fund in the amount of \$550,000 provided the bulk of funds required to run the various programs.
+Ending fund balance increased by \$14,413 during the year to \$101,455.